Do Go On - 319 - Vincent Gigante, The Oddfather

 And he's come.

-And he's saying that to an eight-year-old.
+And he's saying that to it like an eight-year-old.

 Yeah.